arindam0310018/04-June-2025-Platform-Engineering__Test-IDP/README.md

-# 04-June-2025-Platform-Engineering__Test-IDP
+# Platform Engineering - Test IDP:-
-Platform Engineering - Test IDP
+This repositorz is used for testing IDP - Internal Developer Portal!